-6 tips for weaning your vegan baby
+Delicious and Nutritious: Tips for weaning your vegan baby

+As confirmed by the NHS and British Dieticians Society, a plant based diet is a completely safe and nutritious option for our little ones.
 If you have made the decision to become vegan, then feeding your baby can pose a bit of a dilemma.
 The ethical reasons you had for giving up animal products haven’t changed, and your instinct may be that you want to raise your baby as a vegan, but friends and family may be very opposed to the idea and their concerns can make you doubt your choice.

 Let me reassure you that it’s very possible to raise a healthy vegan baby, it does take a little more planning, but you probably already have some of those things in place for yourself anyway.
 Eating animal products is no guarantee of a healthy diet anyway, a child who eats dairy may not have to worry about calcium, but they could easily be missing out on other nutrients.
 All parents should be aware and make sure their children get what they need, being vegan just needs a little bit more planning.